 - Their strengths

 - The flow of the game (is their team in control of possession or not)

 The top three positions for slow players are: goalkeeper, central defender, and central midfielder.
-Here’s how to determine which position best suits a particular slow player:
+Here’s how to determine which position best suits a particularly slow player: